-Incomplete forms or not being a party to an MPSA will result in the rejection of the submitted enrollment form.
-An email notification of the rejection of the enrollment form will be sent from ISO to the email address from which the request was submitted and the email address for the Market Participant representative provided within the submitted form.
+An email notification of the entity's successful enrollment or the ISO's rejection of the enrollment form will be sent from ISO to the email address from which the request was submitted and the email address for the Market Participant representative provided within the submitted form.

-&lt;sup>1 A transmission operating agreement is an agreement between a transmission owner and the ISO that, among other things, provides the ISO with operating authority over the transmission owner's commercial transmission facility(ies).
+&lt;sup>1 A TOA is an agreement between a transmission owner and the ISO that, among other things, provides the ISO with operating authority over the transmission owner's commercial transmission facility(ies).
 A list of current transmission operating agreements can be found on the ISO TOA page.